webix-hub/docs/data/mobile_calendar/dynamic_loading.md

 By default, Scheduler loads all data at once.

 It may cause some problems when you are using big event collections.
-In such situations you may use the dynamic loading mode and load data by parts, necessary to fill the current viewable area.
+In such situations you may use the dynamic loading mode and load data by parts.
+Date range depends on the chosen mode of loading.

-To enable the dynamic loading , you need to call the **setLoadMode** method before data loading:
+To enable the dynamic loading, you should call the **setLoadMode** method before data loading:

 ~~~js
 scheduler.setLoadMode("month");